Fatuha: History and culture

 Fatuha was a great centre for the great medieval sant poet Kabir.
 There is a very large and rich Kabir monastery at Fatuha, which runs many welfare programmes for the local people.
 Prominent among them is the donation of a very big tract of prime land at the heart of the city to establish a college, which is now known as the Sant Kabir Mahant Vidyanand Mahavidyalaya.

 In the medieval period, Bakhtiyar Khilji, an aide of Muhammad Ghori, passed through Fatuha to sack and burn the great universities of Nalanda, Odantapuri and Vikramshila in 1193.
 The places of Bakhtiarpur and Khusropur near Fatuha still bear the names of Bakhtiyar Khilji and his commander-in-chief Khusro.
 Burning of these great universities by Bakhtiyar Khilji led to a dark age in India and Bihar in particular as all the great libraries of those universities containing the entire great knowledge of India were burned.
 Since then, Bihar has been struggling very hard to come out of acute illiteracy.

 Fatuha also became a centre of Sufi saints in medieval times and was visited by many Muslim rulers and conquerors.
 There is a very famous Sufi shrine at Kachchi Dargah in Fatuha.
-Numerous people visit the place daily.
-Days of Thursday & Friday are considered very auspicious.
+Thursdays and Fridays are considered very auspicious.
 It is like an Ajmer Sarif for the local people where people from all walks of life throng to pay homage to the Sufi saint.

 Fatuha was a thriving centre of textile production during the medieval period; a caste called Patwa, experts in textile industry, was concentrated there.
-It is said that the entire Patwa community has some kind of a root from Fatuha and that the city itself was named Fatwa after the Patwa community.
-Textile workers still form a very large proportion of city's population and many of them still practice in their traditional textile industry despite severe hardships arisen in modern era.
+It is said that the entire Patwa community has roots in Fatuha and that the city itself was named Fatwa after the Patwa community.
+Textile workers still form a very large proportion of city's population.

 Geography

 Fatuha is situated at the confluence of the Ganges and Punpun Rivers.
-The Dhoba and Mahatmain Rivers (principal branch of river Falgu before disappearing in "Taal" area) border the city on its southern sides.
+The Dhoba and Mahatmain Rivers (principal branch of river Falgu before disappearing in the "Taal" area) border the city on its southern sides.
 From nearby Fatuha starts the famous 'Taal' area which is known for rabi crops.
 The soil of Fatuha is fertile as it is drained by multiple rivers including the Ganges and Punpun.
 All types of crops are grown in abundance.
 Fatuha is a big producer of vegetables, particularly of onions.
 It is located in the lower reach of the middle Ganges basin and has a typical humid Monsoon climate.

 The national aquatic animal of India, the dolphin, is a very special feature of Fatuha which was seen aplenty here a decade earlier.
 The dolphin's range formerly spread from Buxar to Bhagalpur in Bihar, but recent illegal fishing has created a great danger to the species.